-There were no realized gains/(losses) from sales and liquidations of equity securities for the three months ended March 31, 2016.
-Cumulative net pretax unrealized gains on equity securities recognized on the consolidated balance sheet were zero, and unrecognized gains related to investments carried at cost totaled \$8 million at March 31, 2016.
-No unrealized gains/(losses) were included in Tier 1 or Tier 2 capital at March 31, 2016.
+There were no realized gains/(losses) from sales and liquidations of equity securities for the three months ended March 31, 2017.
+There were no cumulative net pretax unrealized gains/(losses) on equity securities recognized on the consolidated balance sheet, and unrecognized gains related to investments carried at cost totaled \$7 million at March 31, 2017.
+There were no unrealized gains/(losses) included in Tier 1 or Tier 2 capital at March 31, 2017.